samz417/MacEtchBandAlign/README.md

 - Visualize semiconductor and metal energy levels relative to NHE and vacuum
 - Enable/disable plotting of work function or oxidation potential per material
 - Add custom semiconductors, metals, and oxidants from the GUI
-- Supports Windows, macOS, and Linux binaries
+- Supports Windows, macOS, and Linux (coming soon!) binaries

 ---